Rajayne/Express/README.md

 # Return
 Express does not need functions to return a value but JavaScript will stop executing code after a return, which can prevent errors.

+# Error Handling
+Express default when error is raised/thrown is callback stops running and returns error text with status code 500.
+Alternatively, create own error class.